mrmatho/7dt-slides/pages/programming-microbit.md

 hideInToc: false
 ---

-# Using the Reference, Ideas and API tabs
+# Micro:bit - Using the Reference, Ideas and API tabs

 The Micro:bit editor has three tabs on the left hand side: